 - Desire to conduct research

-- Ideally have already completed 24 hours of technology, engineering or related coursework at the undergraduate or graduate level
+- Ideally have already completed 24 credit hours within a discipline related to technology, engineering or design at the undergraduate or graduate level

 - Three recommendations from people who know your academic record and potential for graduate study